ArcFreez/ex-matrix/README.md

 # matrix-elixir-sdk
-Matrix sdk written in elixir.
+Matrix sdk for elixir/erlang.
 Learn more about matrix at https://matrix.org/.